 Below you will find the most recent statistics on Medical Assistance in Dying (MAID) in Alberta.

-MAID data is broken up into two sections:
+MAID data is broken up into two sections and every other month:

 Six of those deaths occurred between February 6, 2016 and June 17, 2016, when federal legislation removed the need to attain a court order prior to undergoing medical assistance in dying.

 There have been 76 people who have not met the federal criteria across the province to receive medical assistance in dying.

 The average age of people receiving this service:

 Number of patients transferred from faith-based or non-participating sites: